How to Program Good is a series focusing on the practice of writing Good Programs.

 Data is any value which doesn't lose meaning by being moved.

 The integer 6 is always 6.
-No matter if it's moved from stack to heap, memory to network socket, my machine to yours, today to tomorrow; it's always just 6.
+No matter if it's moved from stack to heap, memory to disk, my machine to yours, today to tomorrow; it's always just 6.
 The same can be said for strings, floats, decimals, booleans, and possibly other types specific to certain languages.
 Arrays, structs, lists, maps, sets, and other data structures retain this property as well.

 So what falls into non-data?
 File handles, closures, sockets, mutexes, process IDs... these are all values which can exist in a program at runtime, and some of them might even be able to be represented as something resembling data (e.g. process IDs), but their actual meaning does not survive being moved from one process to another, from one machine to another, or from one day to the next.